stephomi/nomadsculpt.com/manual/docs/tools.md

 ### ![](./icons/tool_transform.png) Transform
 Move/Rotate/Scale a model directly with 1 and 2 fingers.

-The tool is controlled with the left toolbar, and has 4 buttons:
+The tool is controlled with the left toolbar, and has 5 buttons:

 * `Snap` - snap the model onto other surfaces
+* `Group` - If the selected object has a combination of objects and instances, this allows you to determine the behaviour of the tool.
 * `Move` - Single finger drag will move the object.
 When snap is active, this will slide the object along the surface under your finger.
 * `Rotate` - Single finger drag will rotate the object.
 When snap is active, will rotate around the normal of the surface under your finger.
 * `Scale` - Single finger drag will scale the object.